- Why Us

 In either case, the purpose of the report is to initiate a process that will lead to either a corrective or preventive action.
 Corrective actions are required when a nonconformance event is discovered and the medical device company wishes to avoid repeating the same mistake.
 Preventive actions are required when the company discovers an issue with a policy or process that could lead to non-conformance events in the future.

-CAPA reports must be documented in the medical device QMS in accordance with the document control standards and regulations specified by ISO and the FDA.
+Corrective and preventive action reports must be documented in the medical device QMS in accordance with the document control standards and regulations specified by ISO and the FDA.

-CAPA reports are completed in several steps and each CAPA issue can have several people working on it.
+Corrective and preventive action reports are completed in several steps and each CAPA issue can have several people working on it.
 Here are the general steps for completing a CAPA report for a medical device nonconformance issue:

 Initiate the Corrective and Preventive Action Event - The initiator writes their name and date along with a description of the problem, an estimation of its severity and any immediate actions that were taken with respect to the nonconforming product.
 The form can be submitted to the company's CAPA review group where someone will be assigned to review the case.

 Implement the Corrective and Preventive Action Process - When it is time to implement CAPA, an implementer will conduct and document a root cause analysis, identifying suspected causes and contributing causes of the issue.
 They should create and outline a plan for corrective or preventive actions at this time.
 Fixes should be implemented according to this action plan.

 Once a plan has been implemented, the initiator can conduct a verification for the corrective and preventive action, reviewing test results to ensure that the solution was implemented successfully and that the nonconformance issue will not reoccur.